simkin-bioinformatics/clair3-nanopore/README.md

    your environment: clair3, snakemake, minimap2, bcftools, samtools.
 5. Install snpEff (for me a quick google search revealed that this involves wget of snpEff and unzipping a folder).
-6. cd into the github repository folder, edit the yaml file using the instructions, and run the program with this command:
+6. cd into the github repository folder, edit the nanopore_variant_annotation.yaml file using the instructions provided in the yaml file, and run the program with this command:

 `shell
 snakemake -s nanopore_variant_annotation.smk --cores 4